 This is a guest blog post by Gary Gruver, one of Electric Cloud’s strategic advisors.
 Gary is the Co-Author of Leading the Transformation, A Practical Approach to Large-Scale Agile Development, and Starting and Scaling DevOps in the Enterprise.

 This is the third free chapter from my recent book “Starting and Scaling DevOps in the Enterprise“.
-You can read the first chapter here.
+You can read the first chapters here and here.
 You can also download your free copy of the complete book, here.

 The book provides a concise framework for analyzing your delivery processes and optimizing them by implementing DevOps practices that will have the greatest immediate impact on the productivity of your organization.
 It covers both the engineering, architectural and leadership practices that are critical to achieving DevOps success.
 I hope this will be a helpful resource for you on your DevOps path!